AsherValentini/MiLO-Middleware/documentation/LLD.md

 - Possibly: user selection from the UI

 #### Soln: Factory Pattern
->Define an interface for creating an object, ut let subclasses (or config) decide whcih class to instantiate.
+>Define an interface for creating an object, but let subclasses (or config) decide whcih class to instantiate.

 #### Impl (something like this)
 ```